KevinKelchen/capacitor-http-map-vector-tile-issue/README.md

 - Angular - `15.0.0`
 - Ionic Angular - `6.3.8`

 The app uses the Ionic Angular "blank" starter app.
-It also uses the [esri ArcGIS API for JavaScript v3.x](https://developers.arcgis.com/javascript/3/) which loads a WASM file.
+It also uses the [esri ArcGIS API for JavaScript v3.x](https://developers.arcgis.com/javascript/3/) which loads a map with a vector tile layer.

 ## Setup
 - Set up your dev environment for Capacitor development by following the official docs [here](https://capacitorjs.com/docs/getting-started/environment-setup).